 In 1963 the last owner of the Mill, Hastings Steele, deeded the Old Stone Mill to a group of four people in trust, for the sum of one dollar.
 Mr. Steele's prime concern was that the Mill should be preserved and would in time become a museum of milling technology.
-These four people founded the Delta Mill Society later the same year and, in 1972, the Society was incorporated as a Non-profit Corporation in the Province of Ontario.
+These four people founded the Delta Mill Society and, in 1972, the Society was incorporated as a Non-profit Corporation in the Province of Ontario.

 The Historic Sites and Monuments Board of Canada declared the Old Stone Mill at Delta to be a National Historic Site in 1970 (see: historicplaces.ca).
-The Old Stone Mill is the only surviving pre-1812 stone grist mill in Ontario.
+The Old Stone Mill is the only surviving pre-1812 stone flour mill in Ontario.
 In 1978 the Old Stone Mill was designated under the Ontario Heritage Act.

 Follow these links for a more detailed history of the mill:

 Please note that these documents are set up for double sided printing, so you'll see a few blank pages in the PDFs because of that.